Joshua0323/Project_Pos/README.md

 # Project_Pos
-# This is a personal project for pos system
+# This is a personal APK project for pos system.